 In each compartment, there were explanations of the repairs or replacements done there and some demonstrations or brief walk throughs.
 While the system wasn't active, they were shown the fully military-spec sensor systems and walked through the test mode.
 After that set of demonstrations, the foreman was joined by an officer who made sure Mikah was happy with the outcome from their deal.
 After a pause, he said there was a new wave of technology being rolled out by the Imperial Navy to support a new strategic doctrine.
 Pulling up a hand computer, he activated a holographic projector which displayed some sort of Box-Sat.

-Those with flight skills recognized that the drone wasn't an automatic solution and would still have to be launched and take the time to "get to" any designated target.
+Those with flight skills knew the drone wasn't an "automatic solution" and they'd still have to launch it and take the time for it to "get to" any designated target.
 But, once in place, the drone could enhance their ability to strike at targets or defend themselves.
 When Mikah was asked if she was "interested in a couple of these", Mikah decided she wanted one of them.
 After Aali brought up a few reasons why they might want two of them, Mikah held firm and cut a deal for one of the units.
 The officer was happy to help her transfer the funds and the deal was closed with him telling her a ship would deliver the drone to their cargo bay in the next fifteen minutes.

 While working through the paperwork, Mikah noticed the documents accompanying the deal were mostly Imperial Naval documents.
 Still, she got through the paperwork and shifted the funds.
 After that was done, they made their way down to the ship's cargo bay to check on the pods they'd left behind when they'd surrendered the ship to the yards to be repaired.
 That was largely just a checklist, because the pods had all been sealed and secured.
 So, they only had to confirm the pods were all there and hadn't been opened.